mopenstein/raspberry_pi_tv_station/README.md

 # Raspberry Pi Broadcast TV Station Setup Guide

 The Appliance Initializer guides you through four quick configuration steps to get your broadcast station online.
+Connect the Raspberry Pi to your local network via an ethernet wire and point your browser to: http://raspi-tv-station.local/ Setup will begin automatically.

 ## Setup Steps